Belgian large rucksack, Jigsaw-camo, surplus

 Not the prettiest, but damn it's good.
 In the 90's the Belgian army made a huge, tough rucksack and now they're getting rid of them.
 Don't mind the camo, get one while these still are available!

 For a modern pack the Belgian creation is refreshingly simple and certainly made with good ingredients.
 The heritage of Berghaus rucksacks is obvious, and the adjustment for back length is a bonus.
 We have no hard data on the volume, but it should be over 100 litres, with the possibility of attaching even more stuff outside.
-Let's just say you can pack more shit in this than you can reasonably carry.
+Let's just say you can pack more stuff in this than you can reasonably carry.

 - Large main space, can be divided into two separate compartments, the lower one being accessible from the bottom via a zipper.